barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 \- Does an enlightened person fall under the law of cause and effect or not?
 \- [Kyogen](https://en.wikipedia.org/wiki/Hsiang-yen_Chih-hsien) heard the tile hit the bamboo and was enlightened.
 When the tile fell back on the floor, what was heard?
 The story doesn't say a word on this.

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- If they cling to the notion of a person, they fall under the law of cause and effect.

 ### Answers trying to be stupid